heoj10272/heoj10272.github.io/_posts/study/aws/2022-06-11-SAA_ExamTopics_41~50.md

 해설 :

-A is wrong; "EC2 Reserved Instance" not cost effective compared to serverless B is wrong; Lambda runs for 15 minutes max
+A is wrong; "EC2 Reserved Instance" not cost effective compared to serverless<br>
+B is wrong; Lambda runs for 15 minutes max<br>
-D is wrong; "running on Amazon EC2" not cost effective C is correct; Fargate is serverless & cost effective comparted to other options.
+D is wrong; "running on Amazon EC2" not cost effective<br>
+C is correct; Fargate is serverless & cost effective comparted to other options.<br>

-1차 시도 : D
+1차 시도 : D 틀림<br>
+2ck 시도 : 모름<br>
 </div>
 </details>